Imparfait vs. Passé Composé: What Are The Differences?

-Conversing in French is no different.
-The past tense will come up often.
-What can be difficult for French learners is that there are different tenses to talk about the past.
-Each tense describes a certain kind of action that happened.
+The past tense in French will come up often and what can be difficult for French learners is that there are different tenses to talk about the past and each tense describes a certain kind of action that happened.

 In this post, we’ll show you what you need to know about French’s two main past tenses: the imparfait (imperfect tense) and passé composé (perfect tense).
-You’ll see how to form them and when to use them.
+You’ll see how to form them and when to use them with examples.

-Why Is Understanding the Imparfait and Passé Composé Important?
+- Where to Practice the Imparfait and Passé Composé

 How to Form and Use the Imparfait